omaroidd/FoodicsMenuTask/README.md

-# Foodics Android Coding Challenge
+# Menu Food App Android

-This is the Android application developed for the Foodics coding challenge.
+This is the Android application.
 The app allows users to browse categories, view products, and add products to an order.

 ## Features
 - Browse categories and products